 The sun filtered through the trees and cast shadows on Teyla, McKay, Sheppard, Akire, and Ford as they sat on the ground of the village.
 Keras and Ares were inside, discussing the team's arrival, while the others watched the population live their lives long before they should have.

-"This is, without a doubt, the most screwed up way of living that I can imagine," Sheppard declared.
+most screwed up way of living that I can imagine," Sheppard declared.

 "Well, I knew this one man who lived underground for fifty years," Akire offered, but no one was listening.